EnigmaCurry/qos/README.md

 The `qos` command has two different modes:

- * As a comprehensive menu driven interface.
+ * As a comprehensive menu driven interface to explore all subcommands.
- * As a pure command line tool.
+ * As a pure command line tool with explicit arguments.

-Run without any arguments, `qos` will show you the main menu:
+If run without any arguments, `qos` will show you the main menu:

 ```
 ? qos